 BS, California Institute of Technology

-Kate Craig received her PhD and MA from the University of California Los Angeles and her BS from the California Institute of Technology.
+Kate M. Craig received her Ph.D. and M.A. in History from the University of California Los Angeles and her B.S. in Applied Physics and History from the California Institute of Technology.
 She joined the history faculty at Auburn in 2015.

-Her research interests include the complexities of religion in the central Middle Ages, travel and mobility within the pre-modern world, and the application of natural scientific and digital techniques to medieval history.
+Her research interests include religion in the central Middle Ages, travel and mobility within the pre-modern world, and the application of natural scientific and digital techniques to medieval history.

-Craig was named Outstanding Faculty Member for the Auburn Honors College for 2018-19.
+She was named Outstanding Faculty Member for the Auburn Honors College in 2018-19.
 She serves on the advisory board of the Journal of Tourism History and has served as the editor of Comitatus.

 Medieval European history, religious history, history of travel and tourism

 Mobile Saints: Relic Circulation, Devotion, and Conflict in the Central Middle Ages (New York: Routledge, 2021).